St Mary the Virgin, Weston Turville

 JIGSAW, our annual Christian summer holiday activity week in July, invites all children of primary school age in Weston Turville to this event which takes place in the village school, and involves more than 100 adult and teenage helpers from the community.

-Our Rector is Revd David N Wales; the Assistant Priest and Director of Music is Revd Susan Fellows.
-David Blackmore is Licensed Lay Minister, and Bill Spear is Deputy Organist.
+The clergy team is Revd David N Wales (Rector), Revd Susan Fellows (Assistant Priest and Director of Music), Revd Sue Smith (Curate), David Blackmore and Tony Eccleston (Licensed Lay Ministers).
+Bill Spear is Deputy Organist.
 The Captain of Bells, Brian Robson, leads a team who ring a peal of six bells.

 A History of the Church of St Mary the Virgin was published in December 2010 - for details please follow the link above.